 Collins has a term for such ideas: “The Doom Loop.”
 It’s the company that bets it all on a big win.
 Or the leaders who doubted their direction, so they changed course, and then changed again.

 Jean listened politely to her cousins and those around the water cooler.
-And she kept investing her $100 each month—stayed with her process—one turn of the flywheel at a time.
+And she kept investing her $100 each month — stayed with her strategy, her process — one turn of the flywheel at a time.

 She did it during good times, and she did it during bad times.